 5. Let your CRM prioritize your leads for you.

 We all know how important it is to prioritize your outreach efforts.
 Doing this effectively means that you can target the leads who are most likely to buy, ensuring that you’re spending your time wisely.
 But prioritizing leads manually can take a lot of time and effort, which you could be putting to better use.

 By using a CRM that utilizes an automated lead scoring system, your leads will be assigned scores based on the criteria that you think makes them worth pursuing.
 This, in turn, makes it easier for you to identify which leads are closer to making a decision.
-Someone who subscribes to your blog and who visits your pricing page, for example, is likely much closer to making a decision that someone who has visited your site just once or twice in the past month—making it worth your time to reach out to them and make a potential sale.
+Someone who subscribes to your blog and who visits your pricing page, for example, is likely much closer to making a decision than someone who has visited your site just once or twice in the past month—making it worth your time to reach out to them and make a potential sale.

 Automation Done the Right Way